Cognitive disorders in patients with arterial elderly and senile hypertension

 Cardiovascular therapy and prevention, 2017; 16 (3)

-Target.
-To study the cognitive status in elderly patients with arterial hypertension observed in clinical conditions.
+Objective: To study the cognitive status of elderly patients with arterial hypertension observed in outpatient settings.

 Material and methods.
-The study included 356 patients; The average age is 74.9 ± 6.1 years, 80.4% of them are women.
-To evaluate cognitive functions before and after treatment, neuropsychological testing using MMSE - a brief scale for assessing mental status was performed; watch drawing test; The test of literal and categorical associations.
+The study included 356 patients; mean age 74.9±6.1 years, 80.4% of whom were women.
+To assess cognitive functions before and after treatment, neuropsychological testing was performed using the MMSE (Mini-Mental State Examination), the Clock Drawing Test, and the Literal and Categorical Association Test.

 Conclusion.
-Patients of elderly and senile ages with arterial hypertension should have a differentiated approach to the level of blood pressure depending on age and the presence of cognitive disorders, an integrated approach to therapy in these patients can prevent further progression of cognitive status worsening.
+Elderly and very old patients with hypertension should have a differentiated approach to blood pressure management based on age and the presence of cognitive impairment.
+A comprehensive approach to treatment in these patients can prevent further progression of cognitive decline.

 Key words: arterial hypertension, cognitive impairment, dementia, elderly.